 If we are to address disparity and unfairness we need to look at the process in its entirety.
 The review specifically excluded the police from its remit, given the already acknowledged high levels of ethnic disproportionality arising from police stop and searches and arrests.
 This means that the review is based to a large extent on a specially-commissioned statistical analysis which sets out to measure rates of disproportional outcomes for different ethnic groups at a number of stages of the criminal justice process; from Crown Prosecution Service (CPS) decisions to bring charges, through various court outcomes, and treatment in prisons.

 The problem with this approach is that it produces snapshots of disproportionality at selected stages in the process and an episodic and somewhat disjointed analysis of the criminal justice process, rather than looking at the overall system effect in producing differential outcomes for the various ethnic groups.
 It also carries an implication that those making decisions at later stages in the process have no role or responsibility for seeking to redress unfair treatment of particular groups at earlier stages.
 In fact I think research should be done on the correlation between the lack of education, exclusion and crime.
-Addressing the root cause of the disparities is the only long term solution to eradicating
+Addressing the root cause of the disparities is the only long term solution to eradicating it

 There are important questions raised by Lammy’s review about the insufficient emphasis on rehabilitation in prisons and the increased support needed for younger prisoners generally.
 It also raises an important dilemma about balancing the fair treatment of offenders with the needs of victims for justice and protection – it must be remembered that black people are disproportionately more likely to be victims of violent crime.
 We need to understand better racial prejudice in society and how it affects BAME people, while being more rigorous in our analysis of the way institutions treat BAME groups.